 Our priorities depend on our values.
 I suggest the following:

-– Our relationship with God: It is always profitable to spend time in prayer, worship, reading the Bible and waiting on God.
+– Our relationship with God: It is always profitable to spend time in prayer, worship, reading the Bible and having fellowship with God.
 We see this in the life of Jesus and many of the saints in the Bible.
 Daniel 11:32 speaks about the last days and says, “The people that know their God will be strong and carry out great exploits.”
 We need time to “know God” and develop our relationship with Him.

-– Our relationships with other Christians and the local Church are important.
-The Bible says in Hebrews 10:25: “Not forsaking the assembling of ourselves together,… and so much the more, as ye see the day approaching…” In the eyes of God this should be a high priority.
-Jesus is not only coming back for us but also for a glorious church.
-We will be able to stand for Christ in the end times without the help and prayers of our brothers and sisters in Christ.
+– Our relationships with other Christians: The Bible says in Hebrews 10:25: “Not forsaking the assembling of ourselves together,… and so much the more, as ye see the day approaching…” In the eyes of God this should be a high priority.
+Jesus is not only coming back for us as individuals but He is coming back for a glorious church.
+Furthermore, in order to stand strong for Christ in the last days we are going to need our brothers and sisters in Christ.

 – What we read and watch: In Psalm 101:3 we read, “I will set no wicked thing before – mine eyes.”
 The word wicked, also means worthless.
 Some of the things we read and watch may be fascinating or even interesting, but they don’t add any value to our spiritual lives and they simply just waste our time!

-– The thing that God has not called us to do: We read Matthew 8:21-22, “Then another of His disciples said to Him, “Lord, let me first go and bury my father.”
+– Those things that God has not called us to do: We read Matthew 8:21-22, “Then another of His disciples said to Him, “Lord, let me first go and bury my father.”
 But Jesus said to him, “Follow Me, and let the dead bury their own dead.”
 Sometimes we just need to “let the dead bury the dead.”
-There are certain things that are not our assignment from God and will simply waste our time.
-We should also be careful about the expectations of others, especially our family and relatives.
-We do not have to go to every funeral, birthday party and gatherings that others demand of us.
+There are certain things and relationships that are not our assignment from God, that simply waste our time.
+We should not let the expectations of others; especially our family and relatives waste our time.
+We do not have to go to every funeral, birthday party and every event that others demand of us.
 Jesus said, “Follow Me!”
-His will is our highest priority, even if we may need to offend certain people in order to do so.
+His will is our highest priority.
+We may even have offend certain people in order to do so.

 Thirdly, we need have a sense of urgency:

 We read in 2 Corinthians 6:2, “Behold, now is the accepted time; behold, now is the day of salvation.”
 God’s time is always now.
 The devil’s time is always tomorrow, or some time later.
 If we keep on delaying, we will lose valuable opportunities.
 For example, when Jesus called His disciples, they immediately left all and followed Him.
 When the Holy Spirit told Paul to go to Macedonia, he immediately obeyed.
-There are many examples in the Bible.
-It would be wise to write down the things that we believe God wants us to do, and take the initiative and begin to do them!
+So if we know that God wants us to do something, we need to do so, as soon as possible!

 Fourthly, we must make the most of our opportunities:

-We have already referred to this in the Amplified translation.
-These especially apply to our holy opportunities.
-For example, when we pray, spend time with the Lord, read the Bible or worship with other believers.
-We should do so with all our hearts and give God quality time.
+We read earlier in Amplified Bible in Ephesians 5:16, “Make the most of every opportunity.”
+This especially applies to our holy opportunities, when we pray, spend time with the Lord, read the Bible or have fellowship with other believers.
 Paul wrote in Colossians 3:23-24, “And whatever you do, do it heartily, as to the Lord and not to men, knowing that from the Lord you will receive the reward...”
 If we do not give our best or make the best use of our opportunities, we are simply wasting our time.
 Therefore, whatever we do for the Lord, whether we preach, pray or worship, we should give Him our very best.
-Notice it says, “you will receive a reward.”
-God will not only reward us on earth, but also in eternity.
+Notice it says, “You will receive a reward.”
+God will not only reward us for this on earth, but also in eternity.

-Time is like finances, we can invest our time.
-For example when we put our finances into the Lord’s hands, He will bless and multiply our finances.
-This follows the principle of sowing and reaping.
-In the same way when we invest our time in the Kingdom of God, He will bless our time and our lives will be blessed and fruitful.
-As we approach the end of the age, we need to value the time that we still have left and use it wisely.
-We will receive a great blessing from God, not only on earth, but also in eternity.
+The investment of our time follows the principle of sowing and reaping.
+As we invest our time in the Kingdom of God, God will bless our time and our lives will be blessed and fruitful.
+Furthermore, as we approach the end of the age, we need to value the time more and more and use the time that we still have wisely.
+As we do so, we will receive a great blessing from God, not only on earth, but also in eternity.
 Amen